John-Varghese-EH/Gnome-Undercover/README.md

 **Seamlessly transform your GNOME desktop into a convincing Windows environment and back—instantly, with one command or click.**

----

 Gnome-Undercover is a powerful tool that toggles your GNOME desktop between its native look and a polished Windows-like appearance.
 Whether you need privacy in public, a professional disguise, or just want to refresh your workspace, Gnome-Undercover makes it effortless.

+---

+> [!NOTE]
+> **🚧 Work in Progress:**
+> Gnome-Undercover is still evolving!
+Help make it better and faster—contributions, feedback, and ideas are warmly welcome.
+> *Star the repo and join the project!*

 ---